 RV Water Conservation

 The water in your RV holding tanks will become precious when you don’t have campground connections while boondocking.

 Our RV holding tanks are relatively large at 85 gallons freshwater, 48 gallons grey and black wastewater tanks.
 However, if we use water freely our fresh water without any efforts to save while boondocking, our tank will run dry by the end of a weekend.

 Saving water is the only way to extend a boondocking trip and our 23 tips provide ideas for all campers whether in an RV, car, tent or something else.

 Water conservation is fairly easy to master once you reset your habits.

 With 85 gallons of water on board and active water conservation measures, we can stay in one location for two weeks without having to break camp to refresh our supply.

 Electricity is another concern for RV campers when boondocking.
 We have a solar and lithium battery system designed to sustain our 37’ Class A diesel pusher, Pippi, with all of the conveniences of home.

 Boondocking for free on public land is amazing but can be challenging.
 To extend your RV stay while camping without hookups, water conservation is key.

-As you gain more boondocking experience, the easier it will become to save water in your RV without even thinking about it.
+As you gain more boondocking experience, it will become easier to save water in your RV without even thinking about it.